RajuMopidevi/Machine-Learning-and-Artificial-Intelligence/01-01_EDA/README.md

                         * Salary = High-Medium-low
                         * Month = Jan-Feb-Mar etc.
                 * Quantitative / numeric variables
         3. Unordered Categorical Variables - Univariate Analysis
+            * Plots are immensely helpful in identifying hidden patterns in the data
+            * It is possible to extract meaningful insights from unordered categorical variables using rank-frequency plots
+            * Rank-frequency plots of unordered categorical variables, when plotted on a log-log scale, typically result in a power law distribution
         4. Ordered Categorical Variables - Univariate Analysis
         5. Quantitative Variables - Univariate Analysis
         6. Quantitative Variables - Summary Metrics